JeNeSuisPasDave/AdventOfCode-2025/notes.md

 **07:28**

 Got the example working.
 Ran the proper input file and got the correct result.
 Part 1 solved.
 This time I put the example input into a unit test so I could run with 'cargo test'.

+**10:47**

+Finished part 2.
+I added a couple additional structs and enums to better handle the weird input scheme.
+Luckily BTreeMap has a double-linked index so I could do iter().rev() to easily handle the right-to-left requirements.